Adirondack Living, Georgia Style - A Custom Post and Beam Home

 Now that the McCarthy family has a mountain retreat, they have been able to devote more time to enjoying the great outdoors.
 "I didn't know how everyone would adapt to life at the lake, but the whole family really has," says McCarthy.
 "We spend the whole summer there."

 The perfect lake side spot required a custom design.
-The McCarthy's chose PrecisionCraft and M.T.N Architects to help them create the best mountain style design to fit within their property and take advantage of what it offered.
+The McCarthy's chose PrecisionCraft and M.T.N Design to help them create the best mountain style design to fit within their property and take advantage of what it offered.